stevenlustig/UmanoSlidingUpPanel-xamarin-android/README.md

 Version: 3.0

 ####Usage:
+Refer to the documentation for the original project (link above).

-Use the generated event handlers, NOT the listener methods / interfaces
+For event listeners, use the generated event handlers, NOT the listener methods / interfaces